yakvrz/llm-composition-bench/README.md

   --out runs/manual_eval/gpt-4o.jsonl
 ```

-You can still synthesize new splits via `implicit/generate.py`, but using the shared set avoids spending tokens repeatedly and guarantees apples-to-apples comparisons across models.
+You can still synthesize new splits, but reuse the cached ones unless you need fresh seeds.

 ### Using OpenRouter models

-`implicit/evaluate.py` will automatically route through OpenRouter when the following environment variables are present:
+`implicit/evaluate.py` routes through OpenRouter when these variables are present:

 ```
 export OPENROUTER_API_KEY=sk-or-...